How to Use Arabic All The Time: Your First 30 Days (Week-by-Week Plan)

 Comprehensible input is language you understand through context, not translation.
 Here's what it means, how it works, and why it's the fastest path to Arabic fluency.

 Everyone wants a number.
-Here's an honest breakdown of what "fluent in Arabic" actually means and how long it really takes—no sugarcoating.
+Here is the honest breakdown of what fluent in Arabic actually means and how long it really takes, in hours and in years.

 Flashcards and vocabulary lists don't produce Arabic fluency.
 Research by Paul Nation and Michael Ullman shows why — and what actually builds acquired vocabulary.